 When learning Japanese, I’ve found that college classes tend to focus more on formal style of writing and speaking.
 Yes, it’s important to be respectful, but for the most part, this isn’t what fluency sounds like in real life.

 By speaking with my language learning partners, I’m learning phrases for everyday life and slang that I probably wouldn’t have/won’t learned in school.
 For example, shortly after I started on Tandem, I got sick and stopped responding to people for a few days.
 When I returned, I apologized for my absence and explained that I had been sick; I learned a lot of new phrases to use when asking about someone’s health, such as the phrases in the table below.

 |どうかお大事に。||どうかおだいじに。||Take care of yourself.|

 |体調 はいかがですか？||たいちょうはいかがですか？||How are you feeling (lit.
 How is your body?)|

-These are important phrases that I can use when checking in on my practice partners, and I may not have learned them without my practice partners.
+These are important phrases that I can use when checking in on my practice partners, and I may not have learned them without my new friends.